Tierion/boltwall/README.md

 ## API Documentation

+#### Custom Configs

+Boltwall also supports custom configs.
+The properties that can be passed to boltwall are:

+- getCaveat (function)
+- caveatVerifier (function)
+- getInvoiceDescription (function)
+- minAmount (number)

+More indepth documentation for these properties can be found in the [docs](https://boltwall-org.github.io/boltwall/interfaces/_src_typings_configs_d_.boltwallconfig.html)

 ### REST API

 Check out the Swagger Docs for detailed API information.
 This details what to expect